Feeling stuck in life? Try a little P.E.A.C.E.

 What I do on breaks: Mentally intensive computer tasks for no more than 25 minutes a time; Mouse position with hands cradling head; Cool off with Burt’s Bees micellar rosewater facial towelettes if necessary

-Music I listen to on noise-cancelling headphones: Music with a strong and focused beat (physical tasks); Mozart (mental tasks)
+Music I listen to on noise-cancelling headphones: Music with a strong and focused beat (physical tasks); Mozart for Focus (mental tasks)

 Emotional state: Joy and gratitude for being able to help the world with my brain